calaldees/teacherEducation/teacherEducation/_sessions.md

 Mentor
 * What are the pedagogical approaches that enable inclusion in this subject?
-    * Task: find an example from a computing classroom
+    * Task: find an example of supporting EAL in a computing classroom.
+How is this handled?
 * What data is used in department and school to inform practice and learning?
 * When does inclusion for the many create exclusion for the few?
     * Task: identify 2 pupils in each year group that may be excluded from current practice.
 Why?